vigne2004/E-Commerce-Website/README.md

-In this project, let's build a **Nxt Trendz - Specific Product Details** app by applying the concepts I have learned till now.
+In this project, a **E-Commerce Web Application** app by applying the concepts I have learned till now.

 ### Refer to the image below: